 The prevention duty is intended to help you find a solution to your housing situation.
-This duty continues for 56 days, until either:
+This duty continues for 56 days but can be extended, until either:

 - We enable you to stay where you are living